cloudui/homepage/content/projects/ecs.md

 draft: false
 slug: engineering-career-services

-description: University of Maryland Engineering Career Services was dealing with
+description: University of Maryland Engineering Career Services was dealing with a manual and error-prone method of managing career fairs.
+With my QUEST team, we optimized their processes by implementing automated solutions and leveraging Google services.

 author: "Eric Chen"
 tags: